trillionclues/passporter-backend/README.md

 This project is licensed under the MIT License.

-Feel free to create an issue if yout think there is a bug or an error.
+Feel free to create an issue if yout think there is an error, a feature request or any other thing that can be improved on.

-##WAGMI
+##WAGMI &#x1F60A🥂